 - Joro spiders prey on stink bugs, flies, mosquitoes and yellowjackets.

 Northern Georgia has seen an invasive species bombard their communities.
-The Joro spider, native to East Asia, is spinning its web across porches, power lines, gardens, and vegetable patches everywhere you look.
+The Joro spider, native to East Asia, is spinning its three-dimensional webs across porches, power lines, gardens, and vegetable patches everywhere you look.
 Technically, outside of the webbing, the joro spiders in Georgia have yet to cause direct harm to these ecosystems.
 But they’ve grown to become major nuisances.

 What’s Going on in Georgia?

 The proliferation of the Joro spider has blown up social media and even driven people to isolate themselves in their homes.
 In metro Atlanta, residents are stumped and stunned.
 They’re inadvertently coming upon the golden webs of a Joro, especially along the Chattahoochee River.